An interview with Eline - Bachelor in Applied Mathematics alumnus

 What has this Educational Bachelor meant for you?

 What is special about the Educational Bachelor is that you are challenged to work on yourself – which is less likely to happen in regular lectures.
 Being a teacher is demanding, and nobody is born with all the skills needed.
 In order to learn in a goal-orientated way, you use your internship to focus on different abilities, ranging from presentation skills to time management and keeping order.

 Would you recommend the Educational Bachelor?

-What do you plan to do after completing your Bachelor's degree in Industrial and Applied Mathematics?
+What do you plan to do after completing your Bachelor's degree in Applied Mathematics?

 After my Bachelor's, I will have had enough of studying for the time being.
 At the moment I am in Australia, doing a one-year Creative Arts programme, in order to continue developing myself and to get a clear picture of what my ambitions are.
 I think I am too young to immediately go on and get a first-degree teaching qualification, but education is still something I am interested in, so who knows!